-It was my time to be by myself and run away from all the things that are constantly pulling at me all day long.
-It’s my time alone with my thoughts and an opportunity to process what has been going on in my life with no interruptions.
+It was my time to be by myself and run away from all the things that were constantly pulling at me all day long.
+It’s my time alone with my thoughts and an opportunity to process what has happened in my life without interruptions.

-I realized taking a break and running away, allowed me to run back to my life, feeling stronger and ready to take on whatever came my way.
+I realized taking a break and running away allowed me to return to my life, feeling stronger and ready to take on whatever came my way.

 I became pregnant a month later.
 As I ran through my first trimester, I visualized pushing my strength into my baby.
 Encouraging him to thrive and grow strong.

-I couldn’t lose the last 20 pounds and I was overwhelmed in my daily life.
-As I ran up the hill on my dirt road, I felt every extra pound jiggle, and even though I had crested that hill 100’s of times before, all I wanted to do was lay down in the ditch and cry.
-It took every ounce of my strength to keep moving and the fear I felt led me to realize that I was suffering from postpartum depression.
-When I got home I walked in the door, into my husband’s arms, began to cry, and asked him for help.
+I couldn’t lose the last 20 pounds and was overwhelmed by my daily life.
+As I ran up the hill on my dirt road, I felt every extra pound jiggle, and even though I had crested that hill hundreds of times before, all I wanted to do was lay down in the ditch and cry.
+It took every ounce of my strength to keep moving, and the fear I felt led me to realize that I was suffering from postpartum depression.
+When I got home, I walked in the door into my husband’s arms, began to cry, and asked him for help.

-4 months later I completed a 15k race.
-I was alone when I started it, scared to death and intimidated beyond belief by the thousands of other experienced racers that surrounded me.
+Four months later, I completed a 15k race.
+I was alone when I started it, scared to death and intimidated beyond belief by the thousands of other experienced racers surrounding me.
 As I approached the finish line, I heard my name and saw my husband and children cheering me on.
 The love I felt when my family hugged me at the finish, my husband with tears of pride in his eyes, still makes me cry tears of joy as I write this.

-Last year I underwent a preventive mastectomy.
-As I set out to run for what I knew would be the last time for months, I cried.
-I was afraid, I was full of doubt, and I was exhausted at the thought of what lay ahead of me.
-Questions and what-ifs filled my brain but, as my body kept me moving forward down the sidewalk, I was reminded of my strength.
-As I climbed into my car I made a promise to myself that if I made it through the next year of surgeries I would train for a half marathon.
+Last year, I underwent a preventive mastectomy.
+I cried as I set out to run for what I knew would be the last time for months.
+I was afraid, full of doubt, and exhausted at the thought of what lay ahead of me.
+Questions and what-ifs filled my brain, but I was reminded of my strength as my body kept moving down the sidewalk.
+As I climbed into my car, I promised myself that I would train for a half marathon if I made it through the next year of surgeries.